ysenko/python-from-zero-to-hero/README.md

 - [x] step_7 Backend (tweepy module to search for tweets by some criteria).
 - [ ] step_8 More backend (Show a list of tweets as long as a link to Google Maps for tweets which has Geo data.
 - [ ] step_9 More backend (do NLP stuff with tweets).

-*NOTE*: steps 7-9 can be implemented as a part of Flask app or as a separate processes/threads (we can use Celery).

 Each sep is tegged wiht ``step_n`` tag where `n` is a number of step.